NativeScript/nativescript-app-sync-sdk-cli/README.md

-# NativeScript CodePush
+# NativeScript AppSync

+> ❤️ Built upon the shoulders of giants.
+Or more accurate, [Microsoft CodePush](https://github.com/microsoft/code-push)!

 This repo includes the [management CLI](/cli) and [Node.js management SDK](/sdk), which allows you to manage and automate the needs of your apps.
-To get started using CodePush for NativeScript, refer to our [CodePush plugin docs](https://github.com/EddyVerbruggen/nativescript-code-push), otherwise, read the following steps if you'd like to build/contribute to the CLI/SDK.
+To get started using AppSync for NativeScript, refer to our [AppSync plugin docs](https://github.com/EddyVerbruggen/nativescript-app-sync), otherwise, read the following steps if you'd like to build/contribute to the CLI/SDK.

 ## Dev Setup